brendawon/brendawon/README.md

 ## Hey, I'm Brenda ⭐
 <p>I'm a Registered Dietitian 👩🏻‍⚕️ and Full-stack Software Engineer 👩🏻‍💻 </p>
 While working in healthcare during the pandemic, I needed something to occupy my mind after-hours.
 That became coding time.
 I started very gradually learning JavaScript from The Complete Web Development Bootcamp by The App Brewery.
 After seeing that I was able to create some cool applications all on my computer, I made the difficult decision to take a break from healthcare to to study coding full time so I could one day address the inefficiencies I experienced and help healthcare workers use their time more efficiently to better serve patients.
-I have graduated from The Grace Hopper Program at Fullstack Academy and am ready to jump into a new career as a Software Engineer!
+I have graduated from The Grace Hopper Program at Fullstack Academy and am so thrilled to continue to make a positive impact on healthcare now as a Software Engineer!

 ## Technologies/Tools
 <p>